-A copy of the Company's 2013 Annual Report accompanies this Proxy Statement.
-NBT is required to file an annual report on Form 10-K for its 2013 fiscal year with the Securities and Exchange Commission.
-Shareholders may obtain, free of charge, a copy of the Form 10-K by writing to: NBT Bancorp Inc., 52 South Broad Street, Norwich, New York 13815, Attention: Corporate Secretary.
+A copy of our 2014 Annual Report accompanies this Proxy Statement.
+NBT is required to file an annual report on Form 10-K for its 2014 fiscal year with the Securities and Exchange Commission.
+Shareholders may obtain, free of charge, a copy of the Form 10-K by writing to: NBT Bancorp Inc., 52 South Broad Street, Norwich, New York 13815, Attention: Chief Financial Officer, Michael J. Chewens.
 Our annual report on Form 10-K is available on our website, www.nbtbancorp.com.